zhouyl/flowblade/docs/components/data-display/tags-input.md

 | `disabled` | `bool` | `false` | Whether the input is disabled |
 | `readonly` | `bool` | `false` | Whether the input is readonly |
 | `separator` | `string` | `null` | Character to split input into tags (e.g., ',') |

+### Style Props

+TagsInput supports all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).

 ## With Initial Tags